tony-albanese/ci-project-4/README.md

 ## Alerts
 When the user has successfully interacted with the site - signing in or out, creating an account,  adding a book entry, updating a book entry, adding a comment or a like, the user is alerted.
 Upon success, a green alert message undeneath the navbar appears letting the user know they have successfully interacted with the site.
+The following is an example to let the user know their comment has been successfuly added.
 ![Modal Alert](assets/screenshots/modal-add-comment.png)
 > As a user, I can recieve feedback when I interact with the site so that I know if my actions are successful or not and why.